-This program is designed to annually invite three or four promising young gastroenterologists from countries in Asia for four-month fellowships at teaching hospitals in Japan.
+This program is designed to annually invite three or four promising young gastroenterologists from countries in Asia for three to five-month fellowships at teaching hospitals in Japan.
 The Japanese Society of Gastroenterology (JSGE) will make the final selection of the three or four fellows from among the applicants recommended by Asian national or regional gastroenterological societies.

 The overall objective is to foster closer cooperation among Asian gastroenterologists while advancing knowledge and skills in gastroenterology by providing training opportunities in Japan to promising young Asian gastroenterologists.

 Period and location of training

 Period: The length of the training period is 3 months at least and 5 months at longest.
 (4 months training is also selectable)